 The Elderflower Fizz calls for using Gruet sparkling wine as its bubbly.
 The New Mexico winery is well known for its affordable, Champagne-style wines.
 The Brut is a solid choice for this cocktail, as the dry, sparkling wine is an excellent value for using in cocktails.
 For even more depth, though, the Blanc de Blanc offers an elegant and robust flavor profile for only a little more expense.
 Gruet rosé, while lovely, should be avoided to maintain the clarity of the drink’s color.

-Thomas uses Square One Organic vodka in her spritz, an organic, woman-owned and operated distillery in Virginia.
+For her spritz, Thomas uses Square One Organic vodka, a bottling from an organic, woman-owned and operated distillery in Virginia.
 If you can’t find it available near you, most other mid-price vodkas will fill in nicely.

 - 1/2 ounce Square One Organic vodka